-This page displays the following CDP information for each interface.
+This page contains the following CDP information for each interface.

-- CDP Status-CDP publishing option for the port. - Reporting Conflicts with CDP Neighbors-Status of the reporting options that are enabled/disabled in the Edit page (Voice VLAN/Native VLAN/Duplex).

-No. of Neighbors-Number of neighbors detected.
+- CDP Status-CDP publishing option for the port. - Reporting Conflicts with CDP Neighbors-Displays the status of the reporting options that are enabled/disabled in the Edit page (Voice VLAN/ Native VLAN/Duplex). - No. of Neighbors-Number of neighbors detected.